skyvers/skyve/README.md

 </module>
 ```

 This basic module definition specifies the home document (landing page), which documents are in the module, the roles and their permissions per document, and the menu.

+Note - this example module has `prototype="true"` set - this means Skyve will make some basic assumptions to simplify the experience for the user - for more information see [github.com/skyvers/skyve-dev-guide/modules/#prototype-mode](https://github.com/skyvers/skyve-dev-guide/modules/#prototype-mode).

 **Add a new document**